Issue Date: May 13, 2014

 1. Persons with visual impairments.
 Blind or visually impaired persons frequently ask for the following types of alternate formats for documents in standard print:

+a.
 Standard print and follow-up telephone call

 b.
 Braille and standard print